stepmat/Codenames_GPT/README.md

 * Date to submit final code / files for the competition.

 **Result Presentation:** 26-29 August 2025
-* Results will be presented during the CoG 2025 conference.
+* Results will be presented during the IEEE Conference on Games (CoG).
+* Please note, that you do not need to attend this conference to participate in the competition (although it would be great to see you there)!

 &nbsp;